The World Stands by Ukraine: Fears about what a Ukraine loss could mean, Urge for Reasonable peace Talks

 “The images of war coming out of Ukraine have shocked the world.
 Millions of families live in fear as their homes and livelihoods are threatened by an invasion army and bombardments.
 We are witnesses to the courage with which the people of Ukraine have resisted the war that the Russian Federation has waged against them.

-“Brave Ukrainian and men are fighting for democracy and self-government.
+“Brave Ukrainian women and men are fighting for and self-government.
 People in Ukraine are rising against authoritarianism, from the defiant democratically-elected Ukrainian President Volodymyr Zelensky to the man who said goodbye to his family and fought for his country with tears in his eye.
 Our words of support and sympathy are inadequate to describe the sacrifices that they make in the name of human rights and the peace.

 “Right now, democratic citizens around the world are asking the same thing: What can we do to help the people of Ukraine?”